stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 aws configure list-profiles
 ```

 When this command is executed, it will display a list of all profile(s) configured to your AWS CLI.
+As seen below:

 ![list profile](../../../static/img/Integration/runme-aws-list-profile.png)

-Apart from just listing profiles, you may want to get explicit profile details such as access key, secret key, etc.
+In addition to listing profiles, you may want to obtain explicit profile details such as access key, secret key, etc.

 To do this, you must first ensure you set the profile name of the specific profile you wish to display.
 [Runme’s environment variable prompt](https://docs.runme.dev/configuration/cell-level#set-environment-variables) makes this easy, as it prompts you to enter the profile name.
 To see this in action, run the command below.